 Maybe I'd feel differently if this were the first time everyone expected me to take the high road, but it's more like the bajillionth time.
 And I might also feel differently if I were not the only person who's expected to always take the high road.

 The bio parents can squabble over their kids like playground toys and no one calls them out on that.
 The kids can treat their stepparents (and parents!) with less respect than they would a total stranger and no one puts their foot down.
 But if a stepparent acts anything less than perfectly accommodating?
 Suddenly we're the problem.
 We are not being team players.

 When you're expected to follow every rule while everyone else breaks them at will, it's hard not to feel bitter.
-Like we're given the oh-so-lovely choice of high standards, double standards, or impossible standards.
+Like we're given an oh-so-lovely choice among high standards, double standards, or impossible standards.